My Dog's Poop Starts Solid Then Goes Soft

 - Blood in the stool: blood in the stool indicates inflammatory, erosive or ulcerative diseases of the intestine.

 - Infectious enteritis: when diarrhea is due to infectious enteritis, fresh blood and abdominal pain are usually seen in addition to vomiting and small bowel diarrhea.

 - Pica and coprophagia: in cases of exocrine pancreatic insufficiency and chronic intestinal diseases, pica and coprophagia (i.e. eating inorganic material and feces, respectively) can be observed.
 Pica can be observed when the dog repetitively eats abnormal objects or even if they lick metal.
 Polyphagia (excessive appetite) is also common in exocrine pancreatic insufficiency.

 - Anorexia and inappetence: anorexia and inappetence (loss of appetite) usually occur with tumors, inflammations or obstructive processes of the intestine.

 - Edema and ascites: edema and ascites are due to an enteropathy (loss of protein).

 Diagnosis of small intestine diarrhea in dogs

-The diagnosis should include numerous tests to make a differential diagnosis.
+When you see the symptom of your dog's poop going runny after being solid, you should take them to a veterinarian for diagnosis.
+This process should include numerous tests to make a differential diagnosis.
 This is important due to the high number of potential diseases which cause a dog's poop to start solid and then go soft.
 A veterinarian will likely start with a hemogram and a blood chemistry to assess whether there is: